HILLMAN CAR CLUB

 Improved your Hillman?
 Then subscribe to the HillmanCars discussion group and tell us about it.

-Want disk brakes on your Minx series IIIB?
+Want disc brakes on your Minx Series IIIB?
 Yes, the front end of a Minx series V can be fitted, but there are some things to beware of.
 Subscribe to the HillmanCars discussion group and ask about it.

 Got stuck while reassembling your Hillman, and need experienced advice?
 Collectively, the guys in the HillmanCars discussion group have done everything you can do to a car.